biokraft/my-cursor-framework/01-Cursor-for-Everyone/06-The-Multi-Connector-Platform-MCP/06c-Exploring-the-MCP-Ecosystem.md

 # Exploring the Broader MCP Ecosystem

-While Jira and Confluence are common and powerful integrations for the Multi-Connector Platform (MCP), the vision for MCP extends to a much wider ecosystem of tools and services.
+While Jira, Confluence, and the versatile `dbhub` for database access are common and powerful integrations for the Multi-Connector Platform (MCP), the vision for MCP extends to a much wider ecosystem of tools and services.
 The goal is to allow Cursor to connect with as many relevant parts of your digital workspace as possible.

 ## The Potential of MCP